 In this work, we realize layout synthesis of complex quantum circuits for neutral atom hardware in a compiler OLSQ-DPQA (optimal layout synthesizer of quantum circuits for DPQA).
 We encode states of the architecture in discrete variables specifying the location of qubits and the scheduling of gates.
 Based on these variables, we express constraints of DPQA with first-order logic and integer relations.
 Then, we use a satisfiability modulo theories (SMT) solver to derive valid variable assignments under the constraints yielding valid DPQA instructions to execute circuits.

 The manuscript is organized as follows.
 In Section~\ref{sec:description}, we review the DPQA architecture, especially its constraints.
 In Section~\ref{sec:discrete}, we introduce the discrete variables that encode the state of DPQA in the computation spacetime.
 Section~\ref{sec:optimal} explains how the constraints are constructed in SMT and how to invoke SMT solvers to derive optimal solutions with respect to circuit depth.
 In Section~\ref{sec:greedy}, we introduce a hybrid method including a greedy heuristic to accelerate the compilation and scale it to large sizes.
+Note that this method still relies on SMT, which can take exponential runtime in the number of qubits.
 We demonstrate the effectiveness of our compiler by comparing the results of both optimal and optimal-greedy hybrid approaches to fixed planar architectures using state-of-the-art compilers.
 Finally, in Section~\ref{sec:outlook}, we conclude the paper and provide future outlooks.